 The Stacey Abrams Model

-Stacey Abrams lost the 2018 Georgia gubernatorial race by approximately 55,000 votes in an election marred by voter suppression tactics.
+Stacey Abrams lost the 2018 Georgia gubernatorial race by roughly 55,000 votes in an election marred by voter suppression tactics.
 What she did next was not viral.
 It was not photogenic.
 It did not trend on Twitter.
 She built an organization (Fair Fight Action, 2018–2020).

 - 800,000 new registered voters in Georgia — not followers, not petition signatures, human beings with the legal right to cast ballots